 Can fixed-term employees be furloughed?

 Fixed term workers can be furloughed and their contracts can be renewed or extended during furlough.
 If their contract expired after 23 September, they can be re-employed and claimed for as long as the other relevant eligibility criteria are met..

 Can apprentices be furloughed?

 Apprentices can be furloughed and can continue to train, for which they should receive the appropriate minimum wage.
-You will be responsible for any shortfall Further guidance is provided.
+You will be responsible for any shortfall Further guidance is provided on the government website.

 Can directors be furloughed?